YPF Vaca Muerta: Who Supplies Their Proppant

 Historic sourcing pattern

 For most of Vaca Muerta's commercial phase, the dominant sand flowing to YPF wellheads has been Ibicuy silica via rail and truck corridors.
 That concentration reflected plant availability rather than operator preference.
-In 2024-2025 the NRG Argentina operational pressure prompted explicit diversification conversations at the procurement level, with Río Negro and Mendoza deposits entering the qualified-supplier pipeline.
+In 2024-2025 single-source concentration pressure prompted explicit diversification conversations at the procurement level, with Río Negro and Mendoza deposits entering the qualified-supplier pipeline.

 The diversification direction

 - No single supplier above ~40%.
-Informal industry benchmarking post-NRG stress.
+Informal industry benchmarking as concentration risk moved up the procurement agenda.

 - Regional / in-basin share rising.
 Target 15-25% of mix by 2027.